A1.22: Body parts

 Instruction: Choose the correct solution

-(I always ___ take care of my hands to prevent them from drying out.)
+(I always ___ early to take care of my body.)

-Exercise 8: A visit to the doctor to take care of the body
+Exercise 8: A visit to the doctor to learn about the body

 Instruction: